square/leakcanary/README-2.0.md

 }
 ```

-**You're good to go!** LeakCanary will automatically show a notification when an activity or support fragment memory leak is detected in your debug build.
+**You're good to go!** LeakCanary will automatically show a notification when an activity or fragment memory leak is detected in your debug build.

 ## Presentations